JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

-Let's look more precisely at each of these cases.
+Let's look more closely at each of these cases.

 ### @OneToOne